Willie Richardson: Life after football

 Later in life Richardson worked in sports radio, hosting an hour-long weekly radio show on an ESPN affiliate.
 He was also a color analyst for Jackson State football broadcasts on the radio and hosted the Jackson State football coach's radio call-in show when the sport was in season.

+He returned to Mississippi in 1980 and worked in the state's tax division for 25 years.
+He ran for election to the Mississippi Transportation Commission in 1999, winning in the Democratic primary against Credell Calhoun but losing to Republican Dick Hall in the general election.

 Death and legacy

 Richardson died of unspecified natural causes on February 8, 2016, in Jackson, Mississippi, age 76.

 Richardson was inducted into the Jackson State Hall of Fame in 1978, the first such inductee.
 He was inducted into the Mississippi Sports Hall of Fame a year later.

 In 2003, he was inducted into the College Football Hall of Fame.

 At the time of his death Richardson was remembered by Mississippi Sports Hall of Fame archivist Rick Cleveland as an excellent athlete to the end and a compassionate person.

 "Last time I played golf with him he shot even par at age 75," Cleveland recalled.
 "Everything he did athletically was smooth.
 He made everything look easy.
 He always had a kind word for everybody.
 Last time I saw him was at the press conference to name Fred McNair the head coach at Alcorn.
 Here's a Jackson State guy showing up for the head coach at the rival school and he did it just because he said so many times in life people don't get what they deserve.
 He wanted to be there for Fred because he was getting what he long deserved.
 He was just a kind guy."

 Willie Richardson was the older brother of former NFL wide receiver Gloster Richardson (1942–2020), who played for the Kansas City Chiefs Dallas Cowboys, and Cleveland Browns from 1967 to 1974.